Abolition of Tuition Fees in Germany

 Are there tuition fees in Germany?

 This law only applies to public universities.
-Germany also hosts numerous private colleges and universities, which are free to charge whatever fees they desire.
+Germany also hosts numerous private universities and colleges, which are free to charge whatever fees they desire.
 This can rise to as much as €20,000 per year.

 Are universities in Germany free for international students?